moxystudio/react-native-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 ## `npm run list:android:devices`

 This script will list all the connected Android devices, either virtual (simulator) or physical.

+## `npm run sourcemap:ios:resolve`

+This script will resolve the `ios.bundle.map` file according to the given line and column.

+Usage: `npm run sourcemap:ios:resolve 42 70`

+## `npm run sourcemap:android:resolve`

+This script will resolve the `android.bundle.map` file according to the given line and column.

+Usage: `npm run sourcemap:android:resolve 42 70`

 ## `npm run pods`